Blog

 Ask questions

 If you need something clarified, don’t be afraid to ask.
 You don’t want to leave any room for uncertainty.
+The more you're communicating remotely, the more crucial it is to overcommunicate than undercommunicate.

 Remote communication is a work in progress

-Communication is the glue that holds a company together.
-It affects productivity, your employees’ happiness, and the business’ overall success.
+This is the glue that holds a company together.
+It affects productivity, your employees' happiness, and the business' overall success.

 Want to hire a talented Philippine virtual assistant?
 Let us know how we can help!